Fullaxx/microraids/CHECK_EXAMPLE.md

 ```

 Another way to check your microraid is to ask the kernel to run an integrity check for you. \
 This command can be given to each raid individually.
-(Replace md127 with your block device)
 ```
-echo "check" > /sys//block/md127/md/sync_action
+./check.sh /dev/md/mynewraid
 ```

 /proc/mdstat will show you the check status.